edgarcandales/mapchallenge/README.md

 # mapchallenge
 requirements:

--Visual Studio Code.
+- Visual Studio Code.
--ios Simulator.
+- ios Simulator.
+- expo (if you dont have expo instaled I suggest to follow the instructions here: https://dev.to/runosaduwa/how-to-install-react-native-with-expo-quick-easy-4j8j)

 Follow the steps to set up and run the project: